Warning: There are spoilers from Book 1, so if you haven’t read it, I suggest you turn back now and come back later!

 “Nadir,” Amya says softly.

 “Not now,” Nadir replies, sharp as a knifepoint.
 A moment later, ribbons of colorful light peel away from his hands and secure themselves around my wrists.
-They feel like nothing against my skin, but I can’t separate my hands, shackled by tendrils of visible air.
+They feel like nothing against my skin, but I can’t separate my hands like I’ve been shackled by tendrils of air.

 When he’s satisfied, he steps back, folding his muscular arms across his chest with a smug smile.
 He wears his usual uniform of a fitted black shirt and pants, everything tailored to his body with irritating perfection.